aelb66/NLP-News-Headline-Classification/index.md

 * Data
 {:toc}

-## Data
+## Background and Data
+The purpose of this project was to perform supervised binary sentiment classification on labelled financial news headlines, where a news headline is either positive or negative.

+The data is obtained from Kaggle.
+It can be downloaded [here](https://www.kaggle.com/datasets/ankurzing/sentiment-analysis-for-financial-news).

+Below, I go through my code step-by-step and in detail so if you're TLDR type of person and just want the code, I'll only be a little butt hurt - visit my github [here](https://github.com/aelb66/News-Sentiment-Classifier).

+*hawt tip:* If you're not sure what a specific line/chunk of code does, copy and paste it into [Bing Chat](https://www.microsoft.com/en-us/edge/features/bing-chat?form=MT00D8) and ask it to explain it to you.

 ## 1. Libraries
 I used the following libraries for this project.
 ```r
 # Data pre-processing
 import numpy as np